I am convinced I have the best job in the world!

-Brandon, our son, is studying Biology at the University of Scranton; Amelia, our daughter, is in high school and is an avid field hockey and lacrosse player.
+Brandon, our son, is in dental school at Rutgers University.
+Amelia, our daughter, is studying Biology/Philosophy at the University of Scranton.
 Our family is rounded out by our dog, Puck, who’s the cutest Havanese in the world!

 Outside the office, I enjoy time with my family, especially our backyard BBQs.
 I also love to play golf; you’d think that, after all the years I’ve spent on the links, I’d be better at it!

-By the way, I am a regular blood donor at the Miller Keystone Blood Center and am fast approaching the 30-gallon donation mark.
+By the way, I am a regular blood donor at the Miller Keystone Blood Center and have surpassed the 45-gallon donation mark.
 I started donating blood when I was in college, all because Domino’s Pizza was giving away free pizza to all donors (funny, but true!).